Awaken-tech/Odin-Project/README.md

-Compilation of all the odin projects that i made
+Compilation of all the odin activities will be sent here and can be viewed publicly.